 sudo apt-get install cherokee cherokee-doc libcherokee-mod-libssl libcherokee-mod-streaming libcherokee-mod-rrd

 systemctl start cherokee systemctl enable cherokee

 Step 4.
 Configuring Cherokee.

-The best part about using Cherokee Web Server is being able to manage all of its configurations through a simple to use web interface.
-It can be started through the cherokee-admin command.
+The best part about using Cherokee Web Server is being able to manage all of its configurations through a simple-to-use web interface.
+It can be started through the

 By default, cherokee-admin can only access from the localhost.
 If you need to access the admin for other network addresses using the parameter ‘-b’.
 If you don’t mention any IP address, it will automatically listen to all network interfaces.
 Then you can connect to cherokee-admin from other network addresses.